forestdb/forestdb.org/models/bkmt-scalar-implicature.md

 ---
 layout: model
-title: Buenagua, Kephart, Malone, Tran Scalar implicature
+title: Scalar Implicature with Uncertain Speaker Access
 model-language: webppl
 model-category: Probabilistic Language Understanding
 model-status: code
 ---

+*By Buenagua, Kephart, Malone, Tran*

-Markdown- puzzle and modeling approach
+Markdown - puzzle and modeling approach

 The most basic idea these models are trying to communicate is, out of 3 apples how many are red by using an utterance and the prior world knowledge that 80% of all